TevHeath/PHYS_2330_Electricity_Magnestism_Computational_Physics_Programs_Fall2024/README.md

 ### Electricity & Magnetism Computational Project & Assignment #7: Due Date - November 27, 2024

-### Electricity & Magnetism Study Guide/Final Assessment Installment Part #3: Due Date - Decemeber 9th, 2024
+### Electricity & Magnetism Study Guide/Final Assessment Installment Part #3: Due Date - DDecember 9th, 2024
 - Gradients, divergence, curl of vector fields in general as well as with respect to electrostatics, Poisson’s Equation, Laplace Equation, Electric field in matter (Lectures 18 to 24).

-### Electricity & Magnetism Personal Project: Due Date - September 5 to Decemeber 9, 2024
+### Electricity & Magnetism Personal Project: Due Date - September 5 to December 9, 2024
 EM Personal project is something that is not contained within the course, but this is the development of a personal projects as a Computer Engineering Student at the University of Guelph.
 I aimed at applying the field of computational physics with Electrical circuits and physics.
 I designed my own projects and applied these topics in areas that could serve to be useful int he future for potential employers and researchers.